-If the PHA learns that a property is in foreclosure, it must take the following actions: Make all reasonable efforts to determine the status of the foreclosure and ownership of the property.
-(Further guidance on how to obtain this information can be found in Notice PIH 2010-49)

-Continue to make payments to the original owner until ownership legally transfers in accordance with the HAP contract.

-Attempt to obtain a written acknowledgement of the assignment of the HAP contract from the successor in interest.
-The written agreement should include a request for owner information, such as a tax identification number, and payment instructions from the new owner.
+If a property is in foreclosure, the PHA will make all reasonable efforts to determine the status of the foreclosure and ownership of the property and will continue to make payments to the original owner until ownership legally transfers in accordance with the HAP contract.
+The PHA will attempt to obtain a written acknowledgement of the assignment of the HAP contract from the successor in interest.
+This will include a request for owner information, including a tax identification number and payment instructions from the new owner.
 Even if the new owner does not acknowledge the assignment of the HAP contract in writing, the assignment is still effective by operation of law.

-Inform the tenant that they must continue to pay rent in accordance with the lease, and if the successor in interest refuses to accept payment or cannot be identified, the tenant should pay rent into escrow.
+The PHA will inform the tenant that they must continue to pay rent in accordance with the lease, and if the new owner refuses to accept payment or cannot be identified, the tenant should pay rent into escrow.
 Failure to pay rent may constitute an independent ground for eviction.

-Inform the tenant in the event that the PHA is unable to make HAP payments to the successor in interest due an action or inaction by the successor that prevents such payments (e.g., rejection of payments or failure to maintain the property according to HQS), or due to an inability to identify the successor.
-The PHA should also refer the tenant, as needed, to the local legal aid office in order to ensure adequate protection of the tenant's rights and enforcement of the successor in interest's performance under the HAP contract.
+In the event that the PHA is unable to make HAP payments to the new owner due to an action or inaction by the new owner that prevents such payments (e.g., rejection of payments or failure to maintain the property according to HQS), or due to an inability to identify the new owner, the PHA will either use the funds to pay: